IvanPenyaHuguet/react-i18next-lint/README.md

           Max count of warnings in all files.
 If this value more that count of warnings, then an error is return Possible Values: <number>
            (default: "0")
-  -mk,  --misprintKeys [enum]
-          Try to find matches with misprint keys on views and languages keys.
-CCan be longer process!!
-          Possible Values: <disable|warning|error>
-           (default: "disable")
   -ds,  --deepSearch [enum]
           Add each translate key to global regexp end try to find them on project.
 Can be longer process!!
           Possible Values: <disable|enable>
            (default: "disable")
-  -mc, --misprintCoefficient [number]
-          Coefficient for misprint option can be from 0 to 1.0.
-          (default: "0.9")
   -c, --config [path]
           Path to the config file.